roderickmackenzie/matlab_robot_buggy/WS3/ws3.md

 end
 ~~~~

 copy and paste this code into *detect.m*.
 Does it work?
 Copy and paste this code, while changing the values to detect the color white representing the exit.
-Does it work?
+Does it work or does it get confused?

-Question 6 (bonus question):
+Question 7 (bonus question):
 ----------------------------
-Can you detect the image with the smarties in it.
-Can you think of original strategies for doing this?
+Now try to adjust your script to identify the picture of the Easter eggs.